I am a plus-sized women with a unique obsession for anything that's denim, lace, or drizzled in chocolate.

 How to Rock Your Jeans

 - A muffin-top is not a good fashion statement to be making.
 Ever!!!
 Unless you are a muffin then in that case come visit me because I have never seen a human muffin before.
+I'd be curious to see what flavor you'd be, strawberry, chocolate, maybe even cheddar??
+Lol!!!
+Seriously though if your jeans are causing you to have a muffin top this can end up leading to fertility issues and everything.
+So avoiding this has a lot more to do with than just how it looks.

 The Right Fitting Jeans for an Hourglass Figure

 An hourglass figure is an absolutely beautiful sight, but not when you melt and pour that gorgeous figure into the wrong type of jeans.
 Most curvy women should not wear super low-rise jeans.
 "Why not?
 You ask," because we have big hips and fuller bottoms.
-Wear jeans that fit and flatter you, not make you appear as if you have an imaginary muffin top or introduce the world to your butt crack.
+Wear jeans that fit and flatter you, not make you appear as if you have an imaginary muffin top or introduces the world to your butt crack.

 What Not to Wear